Consumer Health Data Privacy Policy

 We retain your consumer health data for as long as your Rhythms account remains active.
 If you delete your account, we will delete all associated consumer health data within 30 days of the deletion request.

-Anonymised, aggregated data that cannot be linked back to any individual may be retained indefinitely for service improvement purposes.
+Anonymised, aggregated data that cannot be linked back to any individual may be retained indefinitely for service improvement, publishing insights on our website, inclusion in marketing materials or reports, and other lawful purposes.
 This data is not consumer health data and cannot identify you.

 Backup copies of deleted data may persist in encrypted backup systems for up to 90 days following deletion, after which they are permanently purged.